 Recalling that failed effort 15 years earlier, James Farmer organized a new generation of black and white activists to travel on interstate buses to test the 1960 United States Supreme Court decision in Boynton v.
 Virginia which reiterated the earlier ruling prohibiting racial segregation in interstate transportation.

-This time CORE organized a dozen activists who were paired into two interracial sets of Freedom Riders who would travel on Greyhound and Trailways buses, respectively, from Washington, D.C. to New Orleans.
+This time CORE organized a dozen activists who were paired into two interracial sets of Freedom Riders who would travel on Greyhound and Trailways buses, respectively, from Washington, D.C. to New Orleans, Louisiana.
 The Freedom Riders left Washington on May 4, 1961 and traveled without incident across Virginia and North Carolina.
 They encountered violence for the first time at the bus terminal in Rock Hill, South Carolina when several young white males beat black riders who attempted to use a “whites only” restroom.

 The Freedom Riders continued, however, and crossed Georgia without incident.
 When the activists reached Alabama on May 14 the attacks intensified.
 The Greyhound riders were met in Anniston by a mob whose members threw rocks and slashed the bus’s tires.
 The driver managed to drive the bus a few miles out of town.
 When he stopped to repair the tires, white supremacists firebombed the vehicle.
 For that group the Freedom Ride had ended.